Do you have all of the symptoms of hypothyroidism but have been told your Thyroid lab tests are “normal”?

 Cortisol and Adrenal Fatigue

-Your adrenals and thyroid function are intricately linked.
+Your adrenals and thyroid function are intricately linked (7).

-And this can be a good thing in the short term, but after prolonged elevation you will eventually get symptoms of Adrenal fatigue.
+And this can be a good thing in the short term, but after prolonged elevation, you may eventually start to experience the symptoms of Adrenal Fatigue.

-Not treating associated Adrenal fatigue is also one of the main reasons that patients fail to improve after starting thyroid hormone.
+Not treating associated adrenal-related issues is one of the main reasons that patients fail to improve after starting thyroid hormone.

 Do NOT neglect your adrenals!

-Thyroid hormone, specifically T3, helps your body produce adequate amounts of Progesterone.
+Thyroid hormone, specifically T3, helps your body produce Progesterone (9).

-When you have low thyroid hormone you will have low progesterone levels which can lead to an imbalance known as Estrogen Dominance.
+When you have low thyroid hormone, you may also experience low progesterone levels which can lead to an imbalance known as Estrogen Dominance.

-This is also why many women with hypothyroidism can have irregular menstrual cycles, decreased libido and infertility.
+This imbalance helps explain why many women with hypothyroidism may experience irregular menstrual cycles, decreased libido, and infertility.